Understanding Commercial vs Personal Auto Insurance

 Rideshare drivers face unique insurance challenges requiring specialized coverage distinct from traditional commercial auto insurance.
 Understanding rideshare insurance helps drivers avoid dangerous coverage gaps while managing costs effectively.

 Rideshare endorsements add specialized coverage to personal auto policies for Uber, Lyft, and similar platform drivers.
-These endorsements typically cost $6–$60 per month depending on your insurer, location, and driving history — making them far more affordable than full commercial policies.
+These endorsements typically cost $5–$30 per month depending on your insurer, location, and driving history — far more affordable than full commercial policies.
 Unlike full commercial policies, rideshare endorsements provide targeted protection at a fraction of the cost.

 The coverage need stems from three distinct periods during rideshare driving.
-Period 0 involves personal driving when the app is off — covered by personal insurance.
-Period 1 occurs when the app is on but you haven't accepted a ride — a critical gap where personal policies exclude coverage but rideshare companies provide limited protection.
-Period 2 begins when you accept a ride until passenger pickup, while Period 3 covers the actual trip with passengers.
-Company-provided coverage applies during Periods 2 and 3 but may carry high deductibles.
+Period 1 occurs when the app is on but no ride is accepted — a critical gap where personal policies exclude coverage but rideshare companies provide only limited liability protection.
+Periods 2 and 3 cover the trip from acceptance through passenger drop-off, where Uber and Lyft provide up to $1 million in liability but carry deductibles of $2,500 each.
+Rideshare endorsements eliminate or reduce these deductibles.

 Many insurers now offer rideshare endorsements including State Farm, GEICO, Allstate, Progressive, and Farmers.
-Not all insurers operate in all states, so check availability in your location.
-Some insurers impose restrictions on rideshare drivers or decline coverage entirely, making specialized rideshare coverage essential.
-For detailed information, review our comprehensive guide on rideshare insurance for drivers and our guide covering the Uber and Lyft coverage gap in detail.
+For detailed guidance, review our comprehensive guides on rideshare insurance for Uber and Lyft drivers and the Uber and Lyft coverage gap explained.

 Sole Proprietor vs Company Vehicle Differences